 Attending to Every Student

-The School carefully assesses the progress of its students.
-Four times a year, for one or two full days, the faculty assembles for “grading meetings.”
-Advisors gather teachers’ comments and run short discussions, asking relevant questions pertaining to each student’s curricular and/or extracurricular performance.
-In the school report sent home, a cover letter from the advisor accompanies the grades and comments.
-Advisors, who know their advisees well, thus act both as advocates for their charges and as point person for communication between parents and the School.
+Commonwealth carefully assesses the progress of its students.
+Four times a year, for one or two full days, the faculty assembles for “grading meetings” where advisors gather teachers’ comments and run short discussions, asking relevant questions pertaining to each student’s curricular and/or extracurricular performance.
+In the report sent home, a cover letter from the advisor accompanies the grades and comments.
+Advisors, who know their advisees well, thus act both as advocates for their charges and as point person for communication between parents and the school.

-In recognition of the high standards of the School, the volume of work, and the sophistication of its curriculum, the school offers a variety of learning supports and a limited menu of accommodations which vary according to the needs of each student.
+In recognition of the high standards at Commonwealth, the volume of work, and the sophistication of its curriculum, the school offers a variety of learning supports and a limited menu of accommodations that vary according to the needs of each student.
 These include:

-- On-site tutoring in the academic disciplines and in organization and planning.
+- Tutoring referrals for the academic disciplines and for organization and planning.
 Tutors who work with our students are familiar with the Commonwealth curriculum and maintain collaborative relationships with our faculty.

-The Homework Project and tutoring are available at additional cost, with subsidies to accommodate families who receive financial aid.
+Homework Project and tutoring are available at additional cost, with subsidies to accommodate families with financial aid grants.